eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> B

+- **Bedtime**: refers to the time at which someone usually goes to bed.
+It's often associated with routines that help people, especially children, prepare for sleep.
+For example: ``Their bedtime is at 8, and they always read for a few minutes before turning off the lights.``

 - **Bookstores** are shops that sell book

 - **brainstorming session** is a meeting where people come together to think of new ideas or solve problems.
 In a programming team, it might be a time when everyone suggests different ways to tackle a coding challenge.